-Julian Assange verdict: a test case for press freedom | DW | 04.01.2021
+Julian Assange verdict: A test case for press freedom | DW | 04.01.2021

-On January 4, a London court will announce its verdict on whether WikiLeaks founder Julian Assange will be extradited to the United States.
+A London court today will announce its verdict on whether WikiLeaks founder Julian Assange will be extradited to the United States.
 The proceedings have been described by critics as unfair.

 For the past 10 years, Australian Julian Assange has been pursued by US authorities as an enemy of the state.
 He exposed their dark secrets.
 On January 4, London judge Vanessa Baraitser will announce her decision on whether the investigative journalist will be extradited to the US.